SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Background and Related Work

-Existing forensics research in machine learning primarily focuses on the Adversarial Attribution Problem (AAP)~\cite{attr-multitask}, which aims to understand the hidden signatures in adversarial examples, such as the attack algorithm and hyper-parameters~\cite{attr-multitask,attr-whitebox,attr-ssl,attr-fingerprint}.
+\paragraph{Forensics Research in Machine Learning} Existing forensics research in ML primarily focuses on the adversarial attribution problem (AAP)~\cite{attr-multitask}, which aims to understand the hidden signatures in adversarial examples, such as the attack algorithm and hyper-parameters~\cite{attr-multitask,attr-whitebox,attr-ssl,attr-fingerprint}.
 While our work tackles a similar problem, it offers significant contributions beyond existing work:

 \begin{itemize}[leftmargin=*] \item \textbf{Explainability.} Prior works cannot provide explainability for their attribution results.
 Yet, explaining the attribution results is critical in forensics, as it helps human analysts understand and explain the attack's behavior.
 A standalone attribution only provides limited information in practice.
 We leverage our modeling of black-box attacks to explain the attack's behavior at the per-query granularity. \item \textbf{Sharing.} Prior works model the attribution problem as a deep-learning classification task.
 To share the knowledge of an attack, they have first to collect vast amounts of data (i.e., the same attack is observed thousands of times) and then distribute the deep learning model.
 This scenario is neither practical nor efficient.
-Our system fingerprints the attack on its first occurrence and can immediately recognize its subsequent occurrences with high accuracy. \end{itemize}
+Our system fingerprints the attack on its first incident and can immediately recognize its subsequent incidents with high accuracy. \end{itemize}

-In summary, while prior works mainly tackle the standalone attribution problem, we deliver a system that covers the several objectives in forensics, including attribution, explanation, and sharing.